 of funds investing in alternatives

 formed since their launch in 2017

 Jersey has attracted a significant number of venture capital, private equity, mezzanine, real estate, infrastructure and hedge funds.
-For example, the total net asset value of alternative investment funds under administration in Jersey stands at £440.1 billion*
+For example, the total net asset value of alternative investment funds under administration in Jersey stands at £459.3 billion.

 Providing significant flexibility for investor needs, Jersey continues to improve laws and regulations in order to provide better choices for investors.
 Some key facts include:

-- Alternative asset classes represent 89% of total funds business in Jersey, with private equity and venture capital up 36.5% from June 2020 to £203.6bn
+- Alternative asset classes represent 89% of total funds business in Jersey, with private equity and venture capital up 46% from December 2021 to £206.9bn (Source: JFSC, March 2022)

 - Significant money is being raised from a wide range of EU countries.
-Jersey has seen an annual increase in fund managers using Jersey to market funds into Europe to 198 Jersey-registered alternative managers marketing 342 funds (source: JSFC)
+Jersey has seen an annual increase in fund managers using Jersey to market funds into Europe to 201 Jersey-registered alternative managers marketing 374 funds (Source: JFSC, Dec 2021)

 With its political and fiscal stability and a no change outlook from a regulatory, legal or economic perspective, Jersey is a destination of choice for fund managers choosing where to locate either their funds or management company.
 Click a segment of our ‘wheel’ to explore the key drivers behind fund managers selecting Jersey.

 Jersey has a legal, tax and regulatory framework, which supports the continued functioning of the Jersey fund management and services industry under the Alternative Investment Fund Managers Directive.

 Jersey was the first ‘third country’ to offer a fully compliant opt-in regime under AIFMD, meaning that Jersey will be able to offer a passporting option under AIFMD as soon as it becomes available to third country managers.